Best Practices for Salesforce Lightning UI with SLDS

 **Introduction**

-In Salesforce, the user interface can be customized via the Salesforce declarative approach and Aura/LWC (Lightning Web Components) components.
-Additionally, SLDS is utilized for creating a rich UI.
+In Salesforce, we enhance the UI through the declarative approach and Aura/LWC (Lightning Web Components).
+Additionally, we leverage SLDS for a superior UI experience.

 **Why SLDS?**

-SLDS provides ready-to-use HTML and CSS (Cascading Style Sheets) UI elements for a seamless Salesforce experience in custom UI development.
+SLDS offers pre-built HTML and CSS UI elements for custom Salesforce UI development.

 **Design Principles**

-• Clarity – Enable users to see, understand, and act confidently.
+– _Clarity_ – Empower users to understand and act confidently.

-• Beauty – Respect people’s time and attention through thoughtful and elegant craftsmanship.
+– _Beauty_ – Show respect for users’ attention through thoughtful and elegant craftsmanship.

 _Example:_